 - to be a communication channel for members to spread their own message.
 This is through Neighbourhood Network platforms

 Our mission is that to work with and support you to make your communities safer.

 Why join the Neighbourhood Network

-From the registration process the neighbourhood network team will have an understanding of your needs.
-They can then advise you, or introduce valuable contacts to support your group members.
+From the registration process, the Neighbourhood Network team has an understanding of your needs.
+They can then advise you.
+Or they can introduce valuable contacts to support your group members.
 This may include your local policing team and council area co-ordinator.

-Some of the past and present projects of the neighbourhood network that you too could benefit from include -
+Some projects of the Neighbourhood Network that you can benefit from include -